sajjadGG/book-python/dragon/adr-init-position.rst

 * Good: always has to pass both ``x`` and ``y``
 * Good: relatively easy to extend to 3D
 * Good: keyword argument is not required, class name is verbose enough
+* Good: lightweight, in the end this is a tuple
 * Bad: always has to pass both ``x`` and ``y``
 * Bad: not extensible, ``position`` will always be 2D